Timothy M. Adams

-Tony Spring became chairman and chief executive officer of Bloomingdale’s in February 2014.
-Previously, he was president and chief operating officer of Bloomingdale’s since 2008.
-Spring began his Bloomingdale’s career in 1987 as an executive trainee in the White Plains, New York store.
+Tony Spring became chairman and chief executive officer of Bloomingdale’s in February 2014, with responsibility for all facets of the Bloomingdale’s brand, including merchandising, marketing, operations, stores and online.
+Previously, he served as president and chief operating officer of Bloomingdale’s since 2008.
+Spring began his Bloomingdale’s career in 1987 as an executive trainee in the White Plains, NY, store.
 Over the next eight years, he assumed positions of increasing responsibility in the home furnishings area before being promoted to senior vice president for home furnishings.
-In 1998, Spring was promoted to executive vice president for marketing; and in 2003, added bloomingdales.com, Bloomingdale’s by Mail and restaurants to his responsibilities.
+In 1998, Spring was promoted to executive vice president for marketing and, in 2003, added bloomingdales.com, Bloomingdale’s by Mail and restaurants to his responsibilities.
 In 2004, Spring was named senior executive vice president responsible for marketing, Bloomingdale’s Direct and restaurants.
 A year later, he was promoted to senior executive vice president and director of stores, with additional responsibility for Bloomingdale’s shopping services and creative services.
 Spring became president and chief operating officer in 2008 with responsibility for Bloomingdale’s stores, marketing, creative services, finance, operations and restaurants.